OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/profile.md

 ## TOSCA SofDCar Core Profile

-The core normative TOSCA type definitions contain high-level type definitions which are linked to the normative TOSCA type definitions of the [TOSCA Simple Profile in YAML 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
+The core normative TOSCA type definitions contain high-level type definitions which are mainly derived from the normative TOSCA type definitions of the [TOSCA Simple Profile in YAML 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html){target=_blank}.
 These types mainly concern the following topics.

 - ECU hardware and software
 - HPC hardware and software
 - Sensors and actuators
-- Communications, such as CAN, FlexRay, and Ethernet
+- Communication channels

 Considering modeling communication, the TOSCA modeling approach is application centric meaning that, e.g., a CAN communication is modeled by relationships between the communicating software components and no CAN bus connected to the ECUs is modeled.
 However, this might not provide all required information.